 You should include a signed letter from your academic supervisor/advisor of no more than one page that supports your participation in the Doctoral and Masters Consortia.
 This letter should also explain how you might benefit from the Consortia and how your academic supervisor/advisor expects that your participation might benefit other students in this group experience.
 The letter should indicate if you will receive financial support from institution in order to attend.

-Please ensure that your submission is complete, complies with the format and content guidelines for the AfriCHI Doctoral and Masters Consortia, and submitted by Midnight GMT 8 June 2016.
+Please ensure that your submission is complete, complies with the format and content guidelines for the AfriCHI Doctoral and Masters Consortia and submitted.
 You can find guidance on how to prepare your submission here.

 Review & Selection

-We will notify authors whether their submission has been accepted or not on 20 July 2016.
-Authors of accepted submissions will be invited to submit a revised version of their extended abstract (and not the other items), according to instructions on camera-ready copy by 10th August 2016.
+We will notify authors whether their submission has been accepted or not.
+Authors of accepted submissions will be invited to submit a revised version of their extended abstract (and not the other items), according to instructions on camera-ready copy.
 We will also send information about attending the Consortia, preparing presentations and posters, signing copyright form, and registering for the conference.

 Attending the Consortia